-19.1 CELL PHONES & ELECTRONICS
+CELL PHONES & ELECTRONICS

 Students may use the office phone only for emergencies.
 Cell Phones and Smart Watches are allowed on campus; however, they must be turned off and out of sight from the time they come on campus until the end of the school day.
 Violations of this policy may result in consequences as outlined in the CCM.
 ALA assumes no responsibility for lost or stolen items.
-Earbuds/headphones are NOT allowed to be used during school hours, failure to comply may result in disciplinary action.
+Earbuds/headphones are NOT allowed to be used during school hours and may not be worn on any part of a student's body during school hours.
+Failure to comply may result in disciplinary action.
+Exceptions to this policy may be granted by school administration.

-19.2 TECHNOLOGY & INTERNET SERVICES ACCEPTABLE USE POLICY
+TECHNOLOGY & INTERNET SERVICES ACCEPTABLE USE POLICY